artica/website/_posts/blog/2016-07-05-makerfaire-lisbon.markdown

 ![](/assets/images/2016-07-05-makerfaire-lisbon-02.jpg)

 This year Maker Faire Lisbon took place on the 25th and 26th of June.
-We focused our participating on showcasing a Pinball table hack that we did in partnership with [The Arcade Man][2], originally developed for a project by [Lobo Mau][3], we repurposed the pinball to show some video content by Artica.
-We are hoping to write a more in-depth article about the project in the near future, for now let's just summarize that the pinball cabinet was altered to display different sets of videos, triggered by the in-game pinball activity.
+We focused our participating on showcasing a pinball machine hack that we did in partnership with [The Arcade Man][2], originally developed for a project by [Lobo Mau][3], we repurposed the pinball to show some video content by Artica.
+We are hoping to write a more in-depth article about the project in the near future, for now let's just summarize that the pinball was altered to display different sets of videos, triggered by the in-game pinball activity.

 We also showed the latest progress of our edutainment platform [Gyro][4].